telerik/ajax-docs/controls/ajaxmanager/performance-optimization.md

 # Performance Optimization

-This help article offers a few performance tips with code examples on pages where you have used **RadAjaxManager** to AJAX-enable many controls.

-Using a **RadAjaxManager** control allows you to easily create settings that update many controls on the page.Having a large number of AJAX-enabled controls to update, can both help with a performance problem by rendering smaller portions of the page(which is why most developers use AJAX) and worsen the situation by triggering unnecessary DOM layout updates.
-Dealing with the DOM performance problem will require actions specific for the current scenario.
+Using an AjaxManager control allows you to easily create settings that update many controls on the page.

+Having a large number of AJAX-enabled controls to update can help both with a performance problem by rendering smaller portions of the page and worsen the situation by triggering unnecessary DOM layout updates.

+Dealing with the DOM performance problem will require specific actions for the current scenario.

 ## Optimizing DOM Updates

 Most of the slowdown happens when updating multiple controls in a table element.
 Every DOM update triggers a set of layout recalculations that take up unneeded time.
-Consider the HTML in **Example 1** :

-Example 1: A simple table with labels.
+Consider the HTML in the following example which shows a simple table with labels.
+Having two `AjaxSettings` for both labels will cause two DOM element to update: the spans rendered by `lblStatus` and `lblMessage`, respectively.
+This will make the browser re-calculate the table size twice.

+You can optimize the process by updating the `TABLE` or the outer `DIV` element.
+Updating the `Header` control will update both labels and will trigger one DOM update only.

 ````ASP.NET
  <div id="Header" style="width: 100%;" runat="server">